Karank1590/Twitter_Sentiment_Map/README.md

 (1) Put in AWS credentials in index.jsp and AwsCredentials.properties

-(2) Run the code on server Tomcat 6.
+(2) Run the code on server Tomcat 6 or later version.

 Bonus (Sentiment Het map & D3.js)